demenciel/laravel-saas/README.md

 ### 7.4.
 Stripe Integration

-Seamless payment processing integrated with **Stripe** for handling one-time payments.
+Seamless payment processing integrated with **Stripe** for handling one-time payments and subscriptions.

 **Setup:**

 -   Add Stripe API keys to the `.env` file.
--   Payment routes and controllers are set up for immediate use.
+-   Payment routes and controllers are set up for immediate use for either one-time payments or subscriptions.

 **Features:**